dslo07/dwigthDev/README.md

 ###

-<p align="left">My name is Santiago Lopez and I'm a Software Engineering student, from [Tu Ciudad o País].
+<p align="left">My name is Santiago Lopez and I'm a Software Engineering student, from Medellin / Colombia .
 I'm passionate about web development, coding, and solving complex problems!</p>

 ###